24 Things to Do in Lake Harmony, PA (That Aren’t Just for the Summer Crowd)

 • Accessibility: Terrain not suitable for wheelchairs

-12. Savoring the Greens at Pocono Manor Golf Course
+12. Play a Relaxed Round at Pocono Manor Golf Course

 This Donald Ross-designed course opened in 1912 and has hosted legends like Sam Snead and Arnold Palmer.